 If you want to view and check the balances recorded in the general ledger, you can trace them through the journal.
 You can use the invoice number listed to access a copy of the invoice.

 To simplify invoice management in your company, you can use an e-invoicing system integrated with a sales recording application to automatically track invoices.
+You also can use lead management software to record and track leads.

 As transactions grow more numerous and complex, companies require a reliable recording system.
-This recording system is known as the accounting system, which evolves over time to form a cycle called the accounting cycle.
+This recording system is known as the accounting system, which evolves over-time to form a cycle called the accounting cycle.

 When Sales Journal is Used